llvm-doe-org/llvm-project/clang/README-OpenACC-status.md

 =================================

-* Calls to the OpenACC Runtime Library API are not translated to
+* Calls to the OpenACC Runtime Library API are not translated to OpenMP at compile time:
-  OpenMP:
+    * `acc_on_device` is implemented in terms of OpenMP fully within Clacc's `openacc.h`.
+However, support for an OpenMP 5.1 extension, enum variants, is required for full support.
+See the comments on `acc_on_device` in Clacc's `openacc.h` for details.
-    * Instead, they are implemented as wrappers around the OpenMP Runtime Library Routines and require Clacc's OpenACC runtime libraries to be linked.
-    * See the section "Linking" in `../README.md` for details.
+    * Other routines are implemented as wrappers around the OpenMP Runtime Library Routines and require Clacc's OpenACC runtime library to be linked.
+See the section "Linking" in `../README.md` for details.
 * Occurrences of the `_OPENACC` preprocessor macro are not translated to OpenMP:
     * Instead, the compiler inserts its `_OPENACC` definition at the